gptshubham595/git_demo/README.md

 - git push

  # create branch
-- git branch -M "shubham"
+- git branch -M shubham // Only creates branch
-- git checkout shubham
+- git checkout shubham // creates branch and checks it also
 - ** make some changes **
 - git add .
 - git commit -m "MADE changes on file in beta branch"